 10. BONUS: Secure & Sync Your Note Files

-This method also gives you the flexibility to use whatever editor you choose without being locked into a particular app or dealing with subscription plans.
+This method also allows you the flexibility to use whatever editor you decide without being locked into a particular app or dealing with subscription plans.

 Notes are not encrypted while on a smartphone or tablet, as Cryptomator is not treated as an actively mounted-storage location.